-On Friday, November 22 and Friday, December 20, agency officials gathered to welcome the newest classes of Peace Officers to the Department of Homeless Services (DHS).
+On Friday, May 1, agency officials gathered to welcome the newest graduating class of Peace Officers to the Department of Homeless Services (DHS).

-Held at John Jay College of Criminal Justice, the graduation ceremonies culminated six weeks of intensive training for the officers, who are now reporting to posts at shelters throughout the City.
-Deputy Commissioner for Security & Emergency Operations, Michael Gagliardi, Assistant Commissioner for Security & Emergency Operations, Glenn Panazzolo, Director of Peace Officers, Joe Garcia, and Deputy Chief Marlene Hodge, were also in attendance.
+Held at John Jay College of Criminal Justice, the graduation ceremonies was the culmination of six weeks of intensive training for the officers, who will now reporting to posts at shelters throughout the City.
+Commissioner Taylor, Deputy Commissioner for Security and Emergency Operations Michael Gagliardi, Assistant Commissioner for Security and Emergency Operations Glenn Panazzolo, Director of Peace Officers Joe Garcia, and Deputy Chief of Uniformed Personnel Marlene Hodge were also in attendance.

-Marching proudly into the commencement, the more than 40 distinguished officers were clad in dress blues, as their family and friends looked on.
-Hailing from a variety of ages and backgrounds, the groups have been unified by their overwhelming desire to assist DHS clients- adults and families who are residing in temporary, emergency shelter.
+The twenty-two distinguished officers, in their dress blues, marched proudly into the commencement, as their family and friends looked on.
+The officers represent a diverse range of ages and backgrounds and hail from each of the five boroughs.
+The officers, however, share an overwhelming desire to assist DHS clients, adults and families who reside in temporary, emergency shelter.

-Founded in 1993, the Peace Officers (now approximately 400-strong) aim to promote security within DHS facilities.
-Living by the motto, "policing with compassion," DHS' Peace Officers must pledge to maintain the public peace, value human life, respect each individual and render services with courtesy, pride and civility, while displaying the highest standard of integrity.
+Founded in 1993, the Peace Officers promote security within DHS facilities.
+Living by the motto "police with compassion," DHS Peace Officers must pledge to maintain the public peace, value human life, respect each individual and render services with courtesy, pride and civility, while displaying the highest standard of integrity.

 John Jay College of Criminal Justice is a certified Police Training Academy for the Department of Criminal Justice Services (DCJS) and provides training for all newly-hired and active members of NYPD.
 They also offer professional development training to criminal justice professionals to meet any emerging issues, new approaches to policing, and career advancement opportunities, using innovative curricula based on the needs of specifc agencies to support their goals and objectives.